Hello, and welcome to the Leadership Done Right Podcast, Episode 37: Meaningful and Deep Relationships Lead to Success with Patrick Green.

 Our guest went on to earn a bachelor’s degree and an MBA from Georgia State University.
 Since that time, he has held a variety of positions in management and administration in health care systems.
 Some of those positions have included Director of Business Operations, Chief Executive Officer, Executive Director of Heart and Vascular, and a Board Member.
 On the side he also provides medical consulting for MPACT Consulting.

-He is passionate about helping people in leadership to be successful and runs the site, “3 R’s of Success”.
+He is passionate about helping people in leadership to be successful.

 I connected with our guest several years ago and have been learning from him ever since.
 I am honored to have him on the show today.
 Our guest today is Patrick Green.
 Patrick, welcome to the show!